-It's a Certificated fire door but it's installed non-compliant to the manufacturer's instructions so the certification is void.
-But that's OK with Building Control.
+It’s a Certificated fire door but it’s installed non-compliant with the manufacturer’s instructions so the certification is void.
+But that’s OK with Building Control.

-This is the story of a new house with three storeys.
-I often get calls from people with fire door related questions and this call was from a new home owner with concerns about the standard of fire door installation at the three storey house he'd just bought.
+This is the story of a new house with three stories.
+I often get calls from people with fire door-related questions and this call was from a new homeowner with concerns about the standard of fire door installation at the three-story house he’d just bought.

-This type of house has to have it's staircase protected by FD20 fire doors to aid safe escape from the top floor should a fire occur.
-Its the same scenario as houses with loft conversions and it's a requirement of the building regulations so the home owner thought he was on fairly safe ground when he complained to the building control office that the third party certificated fire doors had been fitted in a manner contrary to the manufacturers instructions.
+This type of house has to have its staircase protected by FD20 fire doors to aid safe escape from the top floor should a fire occur.
+It’s the same scenario as houses with loft conversions and it’s a requirement of the building regulations so the homeowner thought he was on fairly safe ground when he complained to the building control office that the third party certificated fire doors had been fitted in a manner contrary to the manufacturer instructions.

-And went on to say.........."The DCLG have also previously confirmed that to provide reasonable compliance all that is required is a reasonably robust door, not necessarily a fire door.
-This is deemed sufficient to protect the escape in dwelling as part of the overall fire safety measures within the dwelling which also includes management of the property by the householder i.e. closing doors at night etc. Many non-fire rated doors satisfy this requirement".
+And went on to say: “The DCLG has also previously confirmed that to provide reasonable compliance all that is required is a reasonably robust door, not necessarily a fire door.
+This is deemed sufficient to protect the escape in dwellings as part of the overall fire safety measures within the dwelling which also includes management of the property by the householder i.e. closing doors at night etc. Many non-fire rated doors satisfy this requirement”.

 I have paraphrased but have tried to be fair and repeat as much of the correspondence as reasonably possible in such a blog as this one.
-The home owner shared his experience not just with me by phone and email but also on a web based platform too.
-You can read the full story at https://www.safelincs-forum.co.uk/topic/5370-fd20-doors/
+The homeowner shared his experience not just with me by phone and email but also on a web-based platform too.

 I should confess here that I am only a fire door inspector so I only know about fire doors, I am not a building inspector.
-The home owner's sharing of the correspondence shows that building control have clearly justified their decision on saying a fire door that's not OK is OK.
+The homeowner’s sharing of the correspondence shows that building control has clearly justified their decision on saying a fire door that’s not OK is OK.